E-Bikes: Ownership, Classes, Maintenance, and Real-World Use

 E-bikes wear like bikes, but added speed and weight accelerate wear.
 Electrical issues add diagnostic complexity rather than mechanical difficulty.

-• Wear items: chains, pads, tires.
+• Wear items: chains, brake pads, and tires wear faster.

-• Preventive service: early adjustments matter.
+• Preventive service: early adjustments reduce major failures.

-• Parts access: availability drives timelines.
+• Parts access: availability often determines turnaround time.

 Ownership Costs and Longevity

-• Battery lifespan
+• Battery lifespan and replacement cycles

 E-Bikes in Daily Use